listenToRipley/vue/Quiz/README.md

 To prevent a complete page refresh on different components, then you will need to use RouterLink for any anchor links within the application.

 ## Compute

+Allows you to update a value that is based on another value, so if the value ever changes, it will update accordingly.

 ## Starting Notes